 - We will continue our work this year to align/structure our reading practices with the Kansas MTSS model through TASN. - All teachers are to implement our new Core Literacy Curriculum Resource, CKLA, with fidelity.
-Other resources for ELA are not to be used, especially during this first year of implementation.

 Science/Social Studies

 Taught weekly.
 May alternate units, if that works best for the content you are teaching.
 Science should be inquiry-based and you should access the Mystery Science website for supports.
 Follow the standards and use the curriculum maps already developed.